(225 ILCS 37/35)

 who fails to comply with such terms, conditions, or restrictions shall be

-the Director for a determination as to whether the person shall have his or her
+the Secretary for a determination as to whether the person shall have his or her

 license suspended immediately, pending a hearing by the Department.

-In instances in which the Director immediately suspends a person's license
+In instances in which the Secretary immediately suspends a person's license

 under this Section, a hearing on that person's license must be convened by the